ocean-tracking-network/otn_field_reporting_standards/_episodes/05-other-curriculums.md

 teaching: 0
 exercises: 0
 questions:
-- "What other ways does OTN assist the telemetry world?"
+- "What other ways does OTN support animal telemetry researchers?"
 ---

 ### Beyond Telemetry Reporting

-OTN serves the telemetry and scientific community through its primary purpose, as a data agregation node, but that is not where the community support ends.
-In addition to collecting and dispersing telemetry records, OTN has the following aspects:
+OTN serves the telemetry and broader scientific community through its primary purpose, as a data aggregation node, but that is not where the community support ends.
+In addition to curating and brokering interproject telemetry records, OTN has the following aspects:

 ## OBIS publishing

 OTN is an OBIS thematic node, tasked with curating and coordinating the publishing of aquatic animal tracking data.
-OTN adheres closely to Darwin Core standards, throughout the data reporting process.
+OTN adheres closely to Darwin Core standards throughout the data reporting process.

 ## DOI minting